Finiteness criteria for Gorenstein homological dimension and some invariants of groups: Introduction

 \section{Introduction}

-The concept of $G$-dimension for commutative Noetherian rings was introduced by Auslander and Bridger \cite{AB}; it was extended to modules over any ring through the notion of Gorenstein projective module by Enochs and Jenda \cite{EJ,EJ2}.
-Enochs and Jenda defined also the notions of Gorenstein injective and Gorenstein flat module.
+The concept of $G$-dimension for commutative Noetherian rings was introduced by Auslander and Bridger \cite{AB}; it was extended to modules over any ring through the notion of Gorenstein projective modules by Enochs and Jenda \cite{EJ,EJ2}.
+Enochs and Jenda also defined the notions of Gorenstein injective and Gorenstein flat modules.
 The relative homological dimensions based on these modules were defined and studied in \cite{H1}, which is the standard reference for these notions.
-The Gorenstein homological dimension of a group $G$ over $\mathbb{Z}$ was defined in \cite{Asa} as the Gorenstein flat dimension of the trivial $\mathbb{Z}G$-module $\mathbb{Z}$ and yields a generalization o the classical homological dimension of a group $G$.
-Analogously, we define the Gorenstein homological dimension $\textrm{Ghd}_k G$ of a group $G$ over a commutative ring $k$ as the Gorenstein flat dimension of the trivial $kG$-module $k$.
+The Gorenstein homological dimension of a group $G$ over $\mathbb{Z}$ was defined in \cite{Asa} as the Gorenstein flat dimension of the trivial $\mathbb{Z}G$-module $\mathbb{Z}$ and yields a generalization of the classical homological dimension of a group $G$.
+Similarly, the Gorenstein homological dimension $\textrm{Ghd}_k G$ of a group $G$ over a commutative ring $k$ is defined as the Gorenstein flat dimension of the trivial $kG$-module $k$.

 This paper considers a commutative ring $k$ of finite Gorenstein weak global dimension and proves finiteness criteria for the Gorenstein homological dimension of a group $G$ over $k$.
 A central role in the characterization of the finiteness of $\textrm{Ghd}_k G$ is played by the notion of weak characteristic module for the group $G$ over $k$, which is introduced here (see Definition \ref{defi}).
 It generalizes the notion of characteristic module which was used in \cite{BDT, ET, Tal} to prove properties of the Gorenstein cohomological dimension and recently of the projectively coresolved Gorenstein dimension of groups \cite{St}.
 Part of our motivation comes from \cite[Section 2]{St}, where finiteness criteria for the projectively coresolved Gorenstein flat dimension and the Gorenstein cohomological dimension of groups are given.